 Lastly, it’s important to know that there aren’t currently a lot of studies or published data that prove the direct effectiveness of IV nutrient therapies, although many patients attest to its benefits and continue to return for ongoing treatment.
-For those considering IV vitamin therapy, consult with a medical professional first to assess your current health needs and see how the right treatment could benefit you.
+For those considering IV vitamin therapy, consult with a medical professional or IV pharmacy first to assess your current health needs and see how the right treatment could benefit you.

 How Do I Learn More About IV Vitamin Therapy?

 Olympia Compounding Pharmacy has a variety of resources available for you to get more information about this type of nutrient therapy.
 Here are some for you to explore: